This page is under construction. Thanks for your patience!

 The Year

-In the revised Catholic lectionary of 1969, our readings for Mass our organized into multi-year cycles, with a 3-year cycle for Sunday readings, and a 2-year cycle for the other days of the week.
+In the revised Catholic lectionary of 1969, our readings for Mass are organized into multi-year cycles, with a three-year cycle for Sunday readings, and a two-year cycle for the other days of the week.

 The Relative Importance of Various Celebrations

-Different celebrations in the life of the Church have different levels of importance.
-The various conferences of bishops around the world can make designate certain days as more important in the life of the local community.
-Here are the relative
+Different celebrations in the life of the Church have different levels of importance as you'll note below.
+The various conferences of bishops around the world can designate certain days as more important in the life of the local community.

 Solemnities

-The most important days of the Church year are solmenities.
-Some of these are designated as obliged to come to Mass.
-The four most important solemnities are, in order, are:
+The most important days of the Church year are solemnities.
+Some of these are designated as holy days of obligation.
+The four most important solemnities in order, are:

 Easter Sunday - the first Sunday after the first full moon after March 21